nanopass/nanopass-framework-scheme/ReadMe.md

 Nanopass Compiler Library
 ==========================

-This tar-ball contains an R6RS version of the Nanopass Compiler Infrastructure described in \[1, 2\], along with the beginnings of a test compiler for the library and the rough start to a users guide.
+This repositiory contains an R6RS version of the Nanopass Compiler Infrastructure described in \[1, 2, 3, 4\], along with the beginnings of a test compiler for the library and the rough start to a users guide.
+The nanopass framework currently supports Chez Scheme, Vicare Scheme, and Ikarus Scheme.

 Files
 ======

+    ReadMe.md               -- this readme file
+    Acknowledgements        -- thanks to those who have supported the work Copyright               -- copyright information
+    TODO                    -- the head of the infinite todo list LOG                     -- change log for the nanopass framework test-all.ss             -- is a simple wrapper for importing the compiler and performing a testing run of all of the tests. nanopass.ss             -- the main interface to the nanopass compiler library
-    copyright.txt -- contains the original copyright file from Dipa Sarkar nanopass.ss   -- the main interface to the nanopass compiler library nanopass/     -- contains the parts that nanopass.ss aggregates from doc/          -- contains a user guide and developer guide along with a makefile for generating their pdfs with pdflatex test-all.ss   -- is a simple wrapper for importing the compiler and performing a testing run of all of the tests. tests/        -- contains a testing compiler along with tests for that compiler and a driver for running the tests lib/          -- pre-compiled binaries for use with petite
+    nanopass.chezscheme.sls -- the nanopass compiler library as a Chez Scheme library group
+    nanopass/               -- contains the parts that nanopass.ss aggregates tests/                  -- contains a testing compiler along with tests for that compiler and a driver for running the tests doc/                    -- contains a user guide and developer guide along with a makefile for generating their pdfs with pdflatex
+    lib/                    -- pre-compiled binaries for use with Petite Chez Scheme
+    bin/                    -- scripts for managing the pre-compiled binaries

 For more information on using the pre-compile binaries, see the README.md file in the `lib` directory.